CSX Transportation: Early years

-CSX Corporation was formed on November 1, 1980, as a merger between Chessie System and Seaboard Coast Line Industries.

-The name came about during merger talks between Chessie System and SCL, commonly called "Chessie" and "Seaboard".
-The company chairmen said it was important for the new name to include neither of those names because it was a partnership.
-Employees were asked for suggestions, most of which consisted of combinations of the initials.
-At the same time a temporary shorthand name was needed for discussions with the Interstate Commerce Commission.
+One of the first issues the new railroad grappled with was the choice of name.
+Chessie and SCLI leadership agreed that, as a merger of equals, neither of the existing names could be used.
+A call for suggestions went out to employees of both railroads, who responded with a wide variety of initialisms combining C and S in some form.
+At the same time, the two companies' lawyers needed a name to use as part of their proceedings with the ICC.
 "CSC" was chosen but belonged to a trucking company in Virginia.
 "CSM" (for "Chessie-Seaboard Merger") was also taken.
-The lawyers decided to use "CSX", and the name stuck.
+Needing some sort of identifier for the new railroad, the lawyers decided to use "CSX", and the name stuck, despite only being intended as a placeholder.
 In the public announcement, it was said that "CSX is singularly appropriate.
-C can stand for Chessie, S for Seaboard, and X, which actually has no meaning."
+C can stand for Chessie, S for Seaboard and X, the multiplication symbol, means that together we are so much more."
 However, an August 9, 2016, article on the Railway Age website stated that " ... the 'X' was for 'Consolidated' ".
-A fourth letter had to be added to CSX when used as a reporting mark because reporting marks that end in X means that the car is owned by a leasing company or private car owner.
+A fourth letter had to be added to CSX when used as a reporting mark (CSXT) because reporting marks that end in X mean that the car is owned by a leasing company or private car owner.
+Chessie's public relations staff drafted a number of possible logos for the new railroad, but continued to strike out until it was suggested to combine the letters "C" and "S" in the shape of an X.

-The originator of SCL was the former Seaboard Air Line Railroad, which previously merged with the Atlantic Coast Line Railroad in 1967 to form the Seaboard Coast Line.
-In later years, it merged with the Louisville & Nashville Railroad, as well as several smaller subsidiaries such as the Clinchfield Railroad, Atlanta & West Point Railroad, Monon Railroad and the Georgia Railroad.
-From the late 1970s onward, these railroads were known collectively as the Family Lines.
-In 1982, they were merged into a single railroad, the Seaboard System Railroad.

-The origin of the Chessie System was the former Chesapeake & Ohio Railway, which had merged with the Baltimore & Ohio Railroad, and the Western Maryland Railway.

 Despite the merger in 1980, CSX was a paper railroad (meaning no CSX painted locomotives or rolling stock) until 1986.
 In that year, Seaboard System changed its name to CSX Transportation.
 On April 30, 1987, the B&O merged into the C&O. With the Western Maryland having already merged into the C&O, this left the C&O as the sole operating railroad under the Chessie System banner.
 Finally, on August 31, 1987, C&O/Chessie System merged into CSX Transportation, bringing all of the major CSX railroads under one banner.